 - 1. Death - 2.
 Cerebral vascular events, including stroke - 3.
-For subjects \leq 14 years old, worsened annual TCD results leading to institution of transfusion therapy per institutional guidelines - 4.
+For subjects ≤ 14 years old, worsened annual TCD results leading to institution of transfusion therapy per institutional guidelines - 4.
 Lack of engraftment of gene-modified cells (requiring rescue with back-up CD34 cells) - 5.
-Lack or loss of engraftment of gene-modified cells as determined by VCN <0.1 in peripheral blood MNC at Month 6 post-infusion - 6.
+Lack or loss of engraftment of gene-modified cells as determined by VCN < 0.1 in peripheral blood MNC at Month 6 post-infusion - 6.
 Development of MDS or leukemia that results secondary to vector-related insertional mutagenesis or to busulfan conditioning. - 7.
 Presence of replication competent lentivirus

 A conservative approach will be taken regarding missing data.
-If the patient's status at Month 24 postinfusion is unknown for any of these events, the patient will be considered to be "not event-free at Month 24 post-infusion".
+If the patient's status at Month 24 post-infusion is unknown for any of these events, the patient will be considered to be "not event-free at Month 24 post-infusion".
 The proportion of patients classified as "event-free at Month 24 post-infusion" will be calculated, and a 95% exact binomial two-sided confidence interval will be placed on the proportion.
 [Note: this is not a Kaplan-Meier estimate of 24-month event-free survival.]

-In addition, for each event separately, the proportion of patients who are "event-free at Month 24 postinfusion" will be calculated.
+In addition, for each event separately, the proportion of patients who are "event-free at Month 24 post-infusion" will be calculated.

-5.7 Analysis of Biologic Endpoints (Performed and Assessed Only in Patients Enrolled at Boston Children's Hospital)
+5.7 Analysis of Biologic Endpoints

+5.7.1 RBC survival (performed and assessed only in participants enrolled at Boston Children's Hospital)